-Oriental Research Institute, Sri Venkateswara University, Tirupati the objectives of furthering Indological research and propagating Indian culture and heritage.
+The Oriental Research Institute in Sri Venkateswara University, Tirupati was established by Tirumala Tirupati Devasthanam in 1939.
+It was set up with the objectives of furthering Indological research and propagating Indian culture and heritage.
 The institution was handed over to Sri Venkateswara University in 1956.